-Let’s face it, unlike broadcast quality television shows, most HOAs (Hangouts on Air) are produced by amateurs who serves both as both technical crew and talent.
-Whether acknowledging the live audience or upcoming events, live HOAs are often interspersed with dated material.
-Perhaps most importantly, most HOAs are no more than spontaneous discussions, in other words, first drafts.
+Let’s face it, unlike broadcast quality television shows, most live streaming programs are produced by amateurs who serves both as both technical crew and talent.
+Whether acknowledging the live audience or upcoming events, live shows are often interspersed with dated material.
+Perhaps most importantly, most are no more than spontaneous discussions, in other words, first drafts.

-For these reasons, HOAs are rarely “evergreen,” meaning they won’t survive the test of time and will likely fade from relevance within a week or two from original broadcast.
+For these reasons, many such shows are never “evergreened,” meaning they won’t survive the test of time and will likely fade from relevance within a week or two from original broadcast.
 But don’t despair.
-You too can rescue your HOAs from the vault of obsolescence and obscurity.
+You can rescue your video shows from the vault of obsolescence and obscurity.

 A few evergreening tricks: